 Waterproof Breathable Fabrics 101

-There is a lot of difficult to decipher terminology regarding waterproof/breathable fabrics and it can be hard to figure out what construction method might be best for you.
-The following information is basic yet valuable information that will aid you in making an educated purchase.
+There is a lot of challenging terminology when it comes to waterproof/breathable fabrics, and it can be difficult to determine which construction method is best for you.
+The following information is basic yet valuable information that will aid in making an educated purchase.

 Construction 101: 2, 2.5, and 3-layer Fabrics

-If you read about waterproof breathable fabrics, you've likely heard that they can be constructed using 2, 2.5, and 3-layer designs, with each offering their own subtle advantages.
-Most rain pants we tested feature 2.5 or 3-layer designs, even if they all might look like a single layer of fabric when you grab them off the rack at the store.
-You might wonder why does it look like one layer, even if it's labeled as 2.5?
-This is because the layers are tightly bonded together to function as one.
-This is true of both 2.5 or 3-layer designs (appearing as one layer), with 2-layer designs featuring an inner hanging mesh of some kind.
+If you read about waterproof breathable fabrics or rainwear in general, you may have heard that they can be constructed using 2, 2.5, and 3-layer designs, with each offering their own subtle advantages.
+Most rain pants we tested use 2.5 or 3-layer designs, even if they all look like a single layer of fabric when you grab them off the rack at the store.
+You might wonder why it looks like one layer, even if it's labeled as 2.5 or 3; this is because the layers are tightly bonded together to function as one.
+This is true of both 2.5 or 3-layer designs (appearing as one layer), with 2-layer designs featuring an interior hanging mesh of some kind.

 Waterproof Breathable Insert Materials

 Not all waterproof-breathable fabrics are created equal.
 While they are all waterproof, they vary the greatest in breathability and longevity.
 We found that models featuring Gore-tex PacLite offered the best breathability and longevity, but not by a landslide.